Neil Barsky: Finance

-Journalist

-Barsky's interest in journalism was sparked by a high school project on the effect of busing legislation on communities in Boston.
-He failed to get a journalism job right out of college and therefore went to the Columbia Journalism School.
-In 1986, he started work in the news business, working the business desk at the New York Daily News.
-In 1988, he moved to the Wall Street Journal, where he covered commercial real estate and the gambling industry.
-He left the Journal in 1993 for a career in finance, where he would stay until 2009.
-Despite being successful in finance, Barsky continued to identify as a journalist.
-In 2009, after shutting down his hedge fund, Barsky renewed his exploration of journalism.

-Barsky has been skeptical of journalism's almost-exclusive reliance on advertising for revenue, a skepticism that also informed his decision to short newspaper companies while operating his hedge fund.
+Return to journalism

+In 2009, Barsky returned to journalism.
 As chairman of the board of overseers of the Columbia Journalism Review, he encouraged the organization to play an important role in coming up with new business models.
 He similarly pushed the nonprofit Youth Communications to think about what projects would financially sustain the organization.

+The Marshall Project

 Barsky's interest in new models for journalism would eventually lead him to co-found The Marshall Project along with former New York Times executive editor Bill Keller.
+The project is a nonprofit journalism organization with a focus on criminal justice in the United States.
 First announced in November 2013 by Barsky, the project got Keller on board in February 2014.
+Former New York Times executive editor Bill Keller announced that he was joining the project as head of the editorial team.
+The project had two of its investigative journalism pieces published in Slate and the Washington Post respectively, and it launched in November 2014 with funding from Barsky and many other sources, including the Ford Foundation.

+The organisation received two Pulitzer prizes while Barsky was at its helm.
+Barsky stepped down as chairman in late 2021.

+Filmmaking

+Barsky was inspired to work on documentaries after observing the success of Waiting for Superman and Gasland in sparking discussion about their respective underlying issues (charter schools and fracking).
+He produced and directed Koch, a documentary released in 2012 (and theatrically released February 2013) about the role that former New York City Mayor Ed Koch played in transforming the city in the 1980s.
+Barsky was co-executive producer and director of the documentary Knuckleball!, the short documentary Witnesses NYC, and the Koch episode in the TV series documentary POV.

+Journalistic focus

-Journalistic coverage of Donald Trump
+Donald Trump

 Barsky has reported extensively on the business career of 45th President Donald Trump since 1985, mainly for The Wall Street Journal and The Daily News.
 He has interviewed Trump dozens of times over the course of his journalistic coverage.
 In 1991, Barsky won the Gerald Loeb Award for Deadline and/or Beat Writing for his "Coverage of the Collapse of Donald Trump's Financial Empire" while at The Wall Street Journal.

-In August 2016, during Trump's presidential campaign, Barsky wrote a piece for The New York Times about his experience covering Trump as a businessman.
-He recounted when Trump was "on the brink of financial ruin" and noted that he was a "walking disaster as a businessman for much of his life," but also stated that he was "a skilled negotiator with an almost supernatural ability to pinpoint and attack his adversaries’ vulnerabilities, as several of his Republican primary opponents discovered."

 Trump threatened to sue Barsky multiple times over the course of his journalistic coverage, though he never followed through.
 Trump wrote of Barsky in his 1997 book, The Art of the Comeback, "Of all the writers who have written about me, probably none has been more vicious than Neil Barsky of the Wall Street Journal."